 If mediation is successful, both parties will be required to sign and acknowledge the terms of the settlement agreement.
 These terms are final, binding and enforceable on the parties.

 If mediation fails, the Board may fix a date for arbitration of the matter.
 Arbitration is a process where the STB would appoint a panel which has the power to decide on the matter.
 It is slightly less formalistic than the usual court procedure.

-The STB’s decision is final, and an appeal may only be made to the Singapore High Court on arguments over legal issues.
+The STB’s decision is final, and an appeal may be made to the General Division of the Singapore High Court only on arguments over legal issues.